 When you're a guest at a wedding, you're there to celebrate a milestone for a couple—and enjoy all of the planning that went into it.
 You likely weren't a part of the discussions over the guest list, or the venue, or even the photography.
 Instead, you were simply asked to show up for the ceremony and then hit the dance floor with your best moves.

 But, hey, guests have to make choices for the big day, too.
 And the most pressing one, after deciding not to show up late and in sweatpants, is what to give the pair as a present.
-In order to make sure this choice goes as smoothly as possible, we asked Jennifer Spector, director of brand at Zola, to give us some pointers on wedding gift etiquette.
+In order to make sure this choice goes as smoothly as possible, we asked Jennifer Spector, director of brand marketing and communications at Zola, to give us some pointers on wedding gift etiquette.

-Shop the registry: "Almost all couples today have a registry, and they put a lot of thought into selecting the gifts that they really want in their home," Jennifer says.
+Shop the registry: "Almost all couples today have a registry, and they put a lot of thought into selecting the gifts that they really want in their home," Spector says.
 "So it's best to choose from the gifts they've already said that they want."

 Personal does not mean expensive: "The thought you put into a gift is more important than what you spend.
 If you're on a budget, personalized items like a monogrammed cheese board or mugs are a great option," she says.
 "Don't give beyond your means just because you feel like you have to."

-Donate to a group gift: "On Zola, couples can turn any gift into a group gift so that their guests can contribute any amount they feel comfortable with," Jennifer notes.
+Donate to a group gift: "On Zola, couples can turn any gift into a group gift so that their guests can contribute any amount they feel comfortable with," Spector notes.
 "If you see a group gift on a registry, consider contributing or even organizing friends or family members to complete that item.
 It's probably a gift the couple really wants."

 Consider practical items: "Couples need trash cans, vacuums, mops, and shoe racks," she says.
 "These gifts might not be the 'sexiest' of all registry options, but they are gifts the couple will actually use!"

-Set a total budget: "Attending a wedding can be a lot more than just the big day if the couple also has an engagement party, a wedding shower, and bachelor and bachelorette parties," Jennifer says.
+Set a total budget: "Attending a wedding can be a lot more than just the big day if the couple also has an engagement party, a wedding shower, and bachelor and bachelorette parties," Spector says.
 "Don't feel like you have to break the bank by giving large gifts for every party.
 Set a total budget for what you're willing to spend, and then divide that up accordingly.
 A smaller gift for all events leading up to the wedding and a big bigger gift for the day of is totally acceptable."

 "I really do recommend people try to stick to the registry because it's a preselected shopping list of gifts the couple really wants," she says.
 "But, if you aren't able to shop a couple's registry, either because there are no gifts left or they don't have one, try to pick something that matches the aesthetic of their home and lifestyle (not just something that matches yours)."

-"For example, if you know they love to entertain, serving platters or a simple vase makes a great gift," Jennifer continues.
+"For example, if you know they love to entertain, serving platters or a simple vase makes a great gift," Spector continues.
 "Another great option is a gift card for an experience the couple can use together.
 I love options like Zeel's Massage Package, a Delta Airlines gift card, or Murray's Cheese of the Month Club.
 Couples will likely be receiving a lot of gifts, so don't choose anything too bulky or difficult to exchange."

-"I actually encourage people not to bring gifts to the wedding, unless you're giving a check," Jennifer says.
+"I actually encourage people not to bring gifts to the wedding, unless you're giving a check," Spector says.
 "It's usually best to send a gift before the big day or within three months of the wedding.
 You want your gift to arrive in time to help the couple get settled into their life as newlyweds."

-Don't bring a gift to the wedding: "Gift tables are a thing of the past," Jennifer says.
+Don't bring a gift to the wedding: "Gift tables are a thing of the past," Spector says.
 "It's best to send your gift directly to the couple so they don't have to worry about bringing anything home after the party."

 Don't forget to write a nice note: "A nice note to share your well wishes goes a long way, whether you're giving a check with a card or sending a gift online," she says.